luckily248/goandroid/README.md

 If everything is set up correctly, you should be able to `cd hello-gl2` and run `build.sh` to build and copy `libgoandroid.so` to android/libs.
 Then, running `ant -f android/build.xml clean debug install` will build and install the final apk to the connected device.
 Running the app should display a simple color animated triangle that you can move around the screen with your finger.

 A more complicated but also more useful example is `nativeactivity`.
 It mimicks the C/C++ `native_app_glue` library and uses the NativeActivity API to completely avoid Java code and gain control of the input and render loop as well as context creation through EGL.
-It can be compiled and installed in the same way as `hellogl2` with `./build.sh` and `ant -f android/build.xml clean debug install`
+It can be compiled and installed in the same way as `hellogl2` with `./build.sh` and `ant -f android/build.xml clean debug install`.
+The nativeactivity sample requires Android 2.3, which is the version where NativeActivity were introduced.

 An interesting artifact of Go apps is that the compile-deploy cycle can be shorter than the ant scripts.
 If an existing debug apk is already present after an `ant -f android/build.xml clean debug install` you can use `./upload.sh` to replace the Go library and upload the apk to the device.
 On my system, `touch src/nativeactivity/main.go android/AndroidManifest.xml && time ./build.sh && time ant -f android/build.xml debug install` takes 17 seconds, while `touch src/nativeactivity/main.go && time ./upload.sh` takes 10 seconds.
 This difference will only be more exaggerated if the apk contains resources.